Actindo-AG/Documentation/RetailSuiteAccounting/Integration/06_ManageFixedBookings.md

 ![Select a fixed booking batch](/Assets/Screenshots/RetailSuiteAccounting/Settings/FixedBookings/EditFixedBookingBatch.png "[Select a fixed booking batch]")

 1. Click the *Fixed booking batch* drop-down list and select the fixed booking batch where the fixed booking must be created.
 The fixed booking window opens automatically.
-If it does not, click the [MODIFY] button.
+If it does not, click the [EDIT] button.

   ![Create a fixed booking](/Assets/Screenshots/RetailSuiteAccounting/Settings/FixedBookings/CreateFixedBooking.png "[Create a fixed booking]")